mpalash/aliakbarmehta/_content/ballad-of-the-war-that-never-was-and-other-basterdised-myths.md

 ---
+title: 'Ballad of the War that Never Was, and Other Basterdised Myths'
 layout: content
-title: 'Ballad of the War that Never Was, and Other Basterdised Myths'
-tag: "past project"
+tag: past project
+pubdate: '2011'
 hero: >-
   /assets/img/ballad-of-the-war-that-never-was-2011-oil-and-acrylic-on-canvas-152-x-198-cm.jpg
 children: